marcelebbrecht/powerrouting/README.md

 * OMNeT++ -> Makemake -> src -> Makemake Options -> Link -> check Add libraries and other linker options from enabled project features
 * OMNeT++ -> Makemake -> src -> Makemake Options -> Link -> Additional libraries to link with -> add libINET

+If you want to export the runscript nice gnuplot graphs, please install GnuPlot and set the path in 'run'-file.

 Batch processing
 ----------------